 Award Ceiling: $1,000,000

-Eligible Applicants: Eligible applicants are limited to units of local government and states that have developed a statewide plan to reduce recidivism and improve outcomes for youth in contact with the juvenile justice system.
+Eligible Applicants: Eligible applicants are limited to units of local government and states that have developed a countywide or statewide plan to reduce recidivism and improve outcomes for youth in contact with the juvenile justice system.
 Eligible applicants must have developed and attached a completed jurisdiction-wide plan to the application.

 Link to Full Announcement: Here

-For technical assistance with submitting an application, contact the Grants.gov Customer Support Hotline at 800-518-4726 or 606-545-5035, or via e-mail to email@example.com.
-Hotline hours of operation are 24 hours a day, 7 days a week, except federal holidays.
-For assistance with any other requirements of this solicitation, contact the Response Center by telephone at 800-851-3420 or TTY: 301-240-6310 (Hearing impaired only), by e-mail at firstname.lastname@example.org, or by web chat.
+Contact Information: For technical assistance with submitting an application, contact the Grants.gov Customer Support Hotline at 800–518–4726 or 606–545–5035, or via email to firstname.lastname@example.org.
+The Grants.gov Support Hotline operates 24 hours a day, 7 days a week, except on federal holidays.